CodeIntelligenceTesting/jazzer/README.md

 A list of security issues and bugs found by Jazzer is maintained [here](docs/findings.md).
 If you found something interesting and the information is public, please send a PR to add it to the list.

+## License
+By using Jazzer, you agree to the Code Intelligence [Terms & Conditions](LICENSE).

+Jazzer can only be used for code bases that are released under an OSI-approved open source license, or to perform academic research.
+It cannot be used to fuzz projects for or during automated analysis, continuous integration or continuous delivery, whether as part of normal software engineering processes or otherwise.
+For these use cases, get in contact with us via [sales@code-intelligence.com](mailto:sales@code-intelligence.com).

+You can find the latest version released under the Apache 2 license [here](https://github.com/CodeIntelligenceTesting/jazzer/tree/d2cbfdcfc5363593f36cd972b849cc3ab070c90a).

 ## Credit